-4. (1) Every ultraviolet lamp intended for use in a sunlamp shall function in such a manner that, at any distance in any direction from the sunlamp, the irradiance within the wavelength range from 200 nm to not more than 260 nm does not exceed 0.003 of the irradiance within the wavelength range from 260 nm to not more than 320 nm.
+14. Every ultraviolet lamp that is used in tanning equipment must function so that, at any distance and in any direction from the radiation source, the irradiance within the wavelength range from 200 nm to less than 260 nm does not exceed 0.003 of the irradiance within the wavelength range from 260 nm to 320 nm.